 About the Lydney area

 Found in the Royal Forest of Dean, Lydney is a picturesque town with a history dating back to Roman times.
-Nestled between the Severn and Wye Rivers, the town is only nine miles from the Wales border.
-Lydney offers the tranquillity of rural lifestyle while remaining within an easily commutable distance to major cities and industrial areas.
-Properties here range from small modern estates to stone built country cottages.
+Nestled between the Severn and Wye Rivers, the town is only nine miles from the Welsh border.
+Lydney offers the tranquillity of a rural lifestyle while remaining within an easily commutable distance to major cities and industrial areas.
+Properties here range from small modern estates to stone-built country cottages.

 First time buyers tend to focus on small estate areas such as in Lydney or Bream.
 Residents looking to purchase their second home look to the outlying villages of St. Breviels, Whitecroft, Oldcroft, Viney Hill, Stow, Sling, Clearwell, Newland, Yorkley, Parkend, Aylburton, Alvington and Woolaston.